-5. Don’t Miss the 2 Most Photographed Barns in the US at Mormon Row
+5. Don’t Miss The Two Most Photographed Barns In The US At Mormon Row

-Grand Teton National Park is a photographers playground and Mormon Row is like the biggest and best slide in the playground.
+Grand Teton National Park is like a playground for photographers and Mormon Row is the biggest and best slide in the playground.

 The barns are built on adjacent homesteads, around a 5 minute walk from one another.
 Each is a solitary structure surrounded entirely by a serene and flat valley leading as far as the eye can see toward the towering Teton range.

-Sunrise is the most sought after time to visit because the Teton mountain summits illuminate pink directly behind the barn entrances.
-However, sunset is also popular for starbursts behind the barns.
+Sunrise is the most sought after time to visit Mormon Row because the Teton mountain summits illuminate soft pinks and oranges directly behind the barn entrances.
+However, sunset is also popular for starbursts of the sun right behind the barns.

-Expect to see professional photographers lining the ditches, standing behind trees and kneeling among brush in fields as the first rays of sunlight kiss the old wooden structures.
+Expect to see professional photographers lining the ditches, standing behind trees and kneeling among brush in fields as the first and final rays of sunlight kiss the old wooden structures each day.

-Schwabacher Landing is the other place you simply can’t miss at sunrise in the Tetons.
+Schwabacher Landing is another place you simply can’t miss at sunrise in Grand Teton National Park.

 If you only have one morning – you should plan to be at both Mormon Row and Schwabacher Landing.
 Thankfully, you can drive between them in around 10 minutes.

-As far as mesmerizing views go, this has to be up there with some of the best in America.
+As far as mesmerizing views go, this Schwabacher Landing vista has to be up there with some of the best in America.
 Grand Teton mountains and deep green pine trees reflecting perfectly in a still deep blue river makes for unforgettable photographs.